Repurposed Coffee Can To Deep-Soak Plants & Conserve Water

 Repurposed Coffee Can To Water Garden Plants

-To conserve water in the garden, find a delivery system that allows the water to drain out slooooowly.
+To conserve water in the garden you want to find a delivery system that allows the water to drain out slooooowly.

 I use empty coffee cans in the garden to deep-soak my veggie plants during a hot and dry summer.